caseyhild/ZooSeeker-App/README.md

 # ZooSeeker App
 In this project, I developed an app that displays directions for navigating the San Diego Zoo using the Android Studio platform.
 I brought together algorithms and design patterns from a variety of courses to form a cohesive app for this project.
-I organized and designed the app using Github and Git for version control as well as Zenhub for agile project management
+I organized and designed the app using Github and Git for version control as well as Zenhub for agile project management.

 <img width="270" alt="Screenshot 2023-11-09 at 6 54 39 PM" src="https://github.com/caseyhild/ZooSeeker-App/assets/44584719/a8c0d910-d127-44c9-8ad3-f07e6698c174">
 <img width="270" alt="Screenshot 2023-11-09 at 6 55 34 PM" src="https://github.com/caseyhild/ZooSeeker-App/assets/44584719/0e15ed23-3c12-4a37-af8c-8b689cef50be">